vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 Egress traffic from infrastructure management subnets should always be blocked unless it is to a known service.
 Blocking specific DNS resolvers is not sufficient, as attackers can deploy DoH resolvers on any cloud IP.

+**Hardcoded C2 IP Fallback**: Newer BRICKSTORM samples include hardcoded C2 IP addresses as a fallback when DoH resolution is blocked.
+Blocking DoH alone is not sufficient.
+Egress allowlisting for management infrastructure (VMware ESX, vCenter, VCF Automation Orchestrator) is the recommended control: define explicit permitted destinations for outbound traffic and alert on anything outside the allowlist.

 #### WebSocket Communication

 Monitor for HTTP-to-WebSocket upgrade patterns from vCenter/VMware ESX: